 - Which States Do FanDuel and DraftKings Operate In?

-- FanDuel vs DraftKings: Daily Fantasy Sports
+- FanDuel vs DraftKings: Daily Fantasy Sports Overview

 - FanDuel vs DraftKings Sportsbook

-- FanDuel or DraftKings FAQs
+- FanDuel vs DraftKings FAQs

 Playing on either site can be enjoyable, but DraftKings is going to take the cake between the two.
 Which is strange, considering FanDuel is consistently the month-after-month handle leader in most states.

-However, FanDuel has a number of different issues that should be brought to light.
+That being said, FanDuel has a number of different issues that should be brought to light.

 For one, FanDuel is almost always having problems with their website and mobile app.
 During NFL Sundays, it becomes a rite of passage to scroll the Twitter timeline and see if everyone is having the same issues you are.
 Also, this season alone, FanDuel has already had issues with the scores not being updated in live time and the site or app just not working at all.
 This can be extremely frustrating in those late-swap contests where you can change different players in the 4 pm games.